firmai/tflm/README.md

 print(mse)
 #Score Achieved = 0.55
 ```

-That is a performance improvement of more than 20% by using exactely the same data!!
+That is a performance improvement of more than 20% by using exactely the same data !!

+That does not mean it always performs better than the standard data format; here is a Google Colab [example](https://colab.research.google.com/drive/1oEnsZ37FW266zdRK2Qa7del0T0ly-xKy) where this method performs poorly because of a lack of data.

 ## Reasons